eesmer/SambaAD-HelperScripts/pages/SambaActiveDirectory-Installer.md

 - It installs the Samba package and its requirements.
 - It installs and configures bind9 for DNS.
 - It installs and configures the chrony service for the NTP service.
+Then, it performs the Domain Name Provisioning process according to the information it receives and configures the smb.conf file. <br>
+The machine on which it is run takes the PDC role and starts working as a DC for the established domain. <br>

 ---